izzleon/ForzaStatsFramework/README.md

   Setup: function (GameData, config)
   _hook_serve_message: function (GameData)

-## HTTP Server Extension
+### HTTP Server Extension
-The http server example is a website that shows driving statistics
+The http server example is a website that shows car statistics.

-## Serial COM Extension
+### Serial COM Extension
-The arduino example is a RPM display
+The arduino example is a RPM display.
+The data is sent via serial usb.